-At 6.5 months following CHMI (C+196), participants will undergo definitive anti-malarial treatment with Malarone or Riamet and Primaquine to clear any residual blood-stage infection and remaining hypnozoites respectively.
+At 6.5 months following CHMI (C+196), participants will undergo definitive anti-malarial treatment with Riamet or Malarone and Primaquine to clear any residual blood-stage infection and remaining hypnozoites respectively.

-Further details regarding Malarone and Riamet treatment are outlined in Section 9.16.
+Further details regarding Riamet and Malarone treatment are outlined in Section 9.16.
 Participants will be reviewed in clinic on day 1 (T+1) and day 3 (T+3) following initiation of treatment.
+Procedures at these visits are outlined in Table 7.